clamsproject/aapb-annotations/guidelines/ner/ner-guidelines.md

 - Only annotate noun phrases.

-- Always annotation considering the nature of the entity as used in the text.
+- Always annotate considering the nature of the entity as used in the text.

   - Samsung (referring to the organization) is an Organization.
 Samsung (referring to a smartphone) is a Product.
 The same is true for Ford in “Ford opened a new factory" and "She bought a Ford".